OpenEnergyPlatform/academy/docs/tutorials/99_other/review_process.md

 ## Post-Review Metadata Management

 After the review process is completed, the table & metadata owner can move the metadata from the model_draft to one of the 12 other topics.
 An embargo period of 6 months or 1 year may be applied. ![Embargo](https://github.com/OpenEnergyPlatform/academy/blob/feature-review-process/docs/tutorials/99_other/images/Embargo%20at%2021.58.09.png)

+## Feedback

+You can provide feedback on this tutorial here: https://github.com/OpenEnergyPlatform/academy/issues/189

 ## About this tutorial